 The Clark County Green Awards is an annual celebration of our community's best environmental champions.
-Awards are given to recognize outstanding sustainability work being done by individuals, organizations and businesses in Clark County.
-The awards presented are:
+Awards are given to recognize outstanding sustainability work being done by individuals, organizations, teachers, school green teams, and businesses in Clark County.
+The 2022 Awards event is still being planned, but nominations for the 2022 Green Awards are now open for the following categories:

 - Green Apple Award - for an individual involved in school (public or private) sustainability initiatives, projects and programs